1889 Homosexuality is considered a crime in the new Penal Code and punishable by a maximum of two years’ imprisonment.

 2001 The law on ”registered partnership” is adopted.
 The law is similar to the law on marriage, with exception for the rights to take the spouse’s surname and to adopt children.

-2002 The law on gender recognition for transsexual persons comes into force.
+2002 The law on gender recognition for transgender persons comes into force.

 2004 The new Non-discrimination Act is adopted, prohibiting direct and indirect discrimination and harassment based on age, ethnic or national origin, citizenship, language, religion, belief, opinion, health, disability, sexual orientation or any other ground in connection to the person.